-The FAA estimates that this AD affects 191 airplanes of U.S. registry.
+The FAA estimates that this AD affects 245 airplanes of U.S. registry.
 The FAA estimates the following costs to comply with this AD:

-The FAA estimates the total cost per operator for the retained actions from AD 2020-21-20 to be \$7,650 (90 workhours × \$85 per work-hour).
+The FAA estimates the total cost per operator for the retained actions from AD 2021-04-02 to be \$7,650 (90 workhours × \$85 per work-hour).

 The FAA has determined that revising the existing maintenance or inspection program takes an average of 90 workhours per operator, although the agency recognizes that this number may vary from operator to operator.
+In the past, the agency has estimated that this action takes 1 work-hour per airplane.
 Since operators incorporate maintenance or inspection program changes for their affected fleet(s), the FAA has determined that a per-operator estimate is more accurate than a per-airplane estimate.